Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 24 of 365. **Brave and thouthful!**
-- DAY: Friday, i made breakyyy, went to work  the gym Kabiri ry'umunani gotta lock in in nsbe, hopefully
+- DAY: Friday, i made breakyyy, went to
+Kabiri ry'umunani
+gotta lock in in nsbe, hopefully